danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ![Ouroboros](ch3_0.png)

-*Figure 3.1: Early alchemical ouroboros illustration with the words ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century)(image from Wikipedia)*
+*Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century), (image from Wikipedia)*

-Loops offer alternative imaginaries, as for instance in the case of the ancient image of a snake or serpent eating its own tail. *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and therefore stands for the ability of processes to infinitely renew themselves.
-Alongside references to autocannibalism and alchemy, loops are related to control and automation tasks, as well as repetitive procedures in everyday situations.
-The logic behind loops can be demonstrated by the following paradoxical word-play: "The next sentence is true.
-The previous is false."[^Hofstadter] In programming, a loop allows the repeated execution of a fragment of source code that continues until a given condition is met in the form of true or false.
-Indeed a loop becomes an infinite (or endless) loop if a condition never becomes false.
+Loops offer alternative imaginaries, as is the case of the ancient image of a serpent eating its own tail. *Ouroboros*, from the Greek, expresses the endless cycle of birth and death, and therefore stands for the ability of processes to infinitely renew themselves.
+Alongside evocative references to autocannibalism and alchemy, loops are related to control and automation tasks, as well as repetitive procedures in everyday situations.
+The logic behind loops can be demonstrated by the following paradoxical word play: "The next sentence is true.
+The previous is false."[^Hofstadter] In programming, a loop allows the repeated execution of a fragment of source code that continues until a given condition is met, such as true or false.
+Indeed a loop becomes an infinite (or endless) if a condition never becomes false.

 It was mathematician and author Augusta Ada Byron Lovelace who was one of the first to introduce and illustrate the concept of a programmatic loop in the early nineteenth century.
 She recognized that there were repeatable operations in the conceptual design of the first ever, automatic, general-purpose computing machine, Charles Babbage's Analytical Engine.
-A loop, which she called a *cycle*, appears in her "Note G" on the Analytical Engine[^Ada] that describes the so-called Bernoulli numbers program, as in the diagram below.
+A loop, which she called a "cycle," appears in her "Note G" on the Analytical Engine[^Ada] that describes the so-called Bernoulli numbers program, as in the diagram below.
 It utilizes two loops to indicate the repetition of a set of instructions with conditions,[^Kim] thereby minimizing efforts to write a repeatable operation in duplicate.
+AS such, loops address repeatable and operational time.

 ![ada lovelace](ch3_1.jpg)

 *Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace*

-Loops in contemporary programming are highly influenced by these early insights into the handling of repeated machine operations expressed in a diagramatic form.
+Loops in contemporary programming are highly influenced by these early insights into the handling of repeated machine operations expressed in diagramatic form.
 High-level programming languages such as p5.js include this loop concept, allowing a fragment of source code to be repeatedly executed, as in the example of the `draw()` function that will run continuously until the program is stopped or using the syntax `noLoop()`.
 Loops are some of the most basic and powerful of programming concepts.

-The main example for this chapter is the graphical spinning wheel icon of a preloader or "throbber"[^throbber] that indicates when a program is performing an action such as downloading or intensive calculations.
-We consider this an evocative symbol as it illuminates the discrepancy between what we think we know and what we don't know about the hidden human-machine labor, and the complexity of multiple temporalities that run during any given computational operation.[^screensaver] It is a good icon to illustrate how loops work, allowing us to contemplate the entanglement of perceptible streams and computational logics, as well as how we experience the present through digital medium.[^soon] As we shift from static objects to moving ones, the animated throbber will guide the programming tasks related to thinking about transformation (such as rotation and translation), but will also act as a suitable cultural object for us to think through the idea of loops, the related temporal elements, and syntax more conceptually.
+The main example for this chapter is the graphical spinning wheel icon of a preloader, or so-called "throbber,"[^throbber] that indicates when a program is performing an action such as downloading or intensive calculations.
+We consider this an evocative symbol as it illuminates the discrepancy between what we think we know and what we don't know about the hidden machine labor, and the complexity of multiple temporalities that run during any given computational operation.[^screensaver] It is a good icon to illustrate how loops work, allowing us to contemplate the entanglement of perceptible streams and computational logics, as well as how we experience the historical present through digital media.[^soon] As we shift from static objects to moving ones, the animated throbber will guide the programming tasks related to thinking about transformation (such as rotation and translation), but will also act as a suitable cultural object for us to think through the idea of loops, the related temporal elements, and syntax more conceptually.

 ### start()
 We usually encounter the ubiquitous spinning icon while loading or streaming.
 It shows that a certain operation is in progress, but what exactly is happening, and how long this will take, is not at all clear.
 There is no indication of progress or status as is the case with a progress bar, for instance.
 We see the icon spinning, but it explains little about what goes on in the background or about timespan.
-Learning to program a throbber, and, subsequently examinig *Asterisk Painting* by John P. Bell — that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — will help you gain insight into the way programming employs transformational movement and loop structures, and, at the same time, better understand some of the temporal operations of computational processes.
+Learning to program a throbber, and, subsequently examining *Asterisk Painting* by John P. Bell — that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — will help you gain insight into the way programming employs transformational movement and loop structures, and, at the same time, better understand some of the temporal operations of computational processes.

 ### Decode
 As mentioned above, this chapter shifts from programming static objects to a mixture of both static and moving objects.
-Our example is a ellipse of smaller ellipses, and like an ourboros, it appears to eat its own tail.
+Our example is circular and spins, as if it were eating its own tail.

 ![3.2](ch3_2.png)